Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Gaussian Loss Smoothing (GLS) for Certified Training

 On the left-hand side (Original in \cref{subfig:discontinuity}), we show the \deeppoly lower bound of the one-neuron network $y = \relu(x + w) + 1$ for $x \in [-1, 1]$ over the parameter $w$.
 As the original bound $l = 1 + \mathds{1}_{w>0} \cdot (w-1)$ is discontinuous at $w=0$, a gradient-based optimization method initialized at $w>0$ will decrease $w$ until it has moved through the discontinuity and past the local minimum.

 The second key factor, non-smoothness, is originally defined as the variation of loss values along the optimization trajectory.
 For brevity, we restrict this to the \emph{Lipschitz continuity} of the loss function, as a Lipschitz continuous loss function has bounded variation of loss values.
-A function is called Lipschitz continuous if there exists a constant $L$ such that $|f(x) - f(y)| \leq L|x-y|$ for all $x, y$.
+A function is called Lipschitz continuous if there exists a constant $L$ such that $|f(\vx) - f(\vy)| \leq L\|\vx-\vy\|$ for all $\vx, \vy$.
 As \deeppoly has discontinuities, it is not Lipschitz continuous.
 We remark that Lipschitz continuity is particularly important for gradient-based optimization methods, as this controls the theoretical convergence of such methods.

-The third key factor, sensitivity, can be interpreted as the number of local minima of the loss-landscape. \citet{JovanovicBBV22} show that \deeppoly is more sensitive than IBP, thus gradient-based optimization methods are more likely to get stuck in bad local minima.
+The third key factor, sensitivity, can be interpreted as the difficulty to optimize with gradients. \citet{JovanovicBBV22} show that \deeppoly is more sensitive than IBP, thus gradient-based optimization methods are more likely to get stuck in bad local minima.
 We illustrate this with the toy function shown in \cref{subfig:sensitivity}.
 Here the original function has a bad local minimum for $w \in [-1.5, 0]$ that a gradient-based optimizer can get stuck in.
-To analyze this, we define the \emph{sharpness} of a local optimum as the maximum variation of loss values in the related neighborhood, as a proxy for the ``badness'' of the local minimum.
-Formally, given a local optimum $w^* \in \sR$, the sharpness is defined as $\max_{w \in \gS(w^*)} |f(w) - f(w^*)|$, where $\gS(w^*)$ is the largest neighborhood around $w^*$ such that $f$ only has one local minimum in $\gS(w^*)$.
+To analyze the badness of a loss surface for gradient-based optimization, we measure the \emph{deviation from convexity} of the loss function, defined to be $D(f) := \max_{\vx, \vy \in \R^d; \lambda \in [0,1]} \delta[f; \vx, \vy, \lambda]$, where $\delta[f; \vx, \vy, \lambda] := f(\lambda \vx + (1-\lambda) \vy) - \lambda f(\vx) - (1-\lambda) f(\vy)$.
+If a function has a non-positive deviation from convexity, it is convex, thus gradient-based methods can find global optimum.
+Since this directly measures non-convexity, intuitively, a function with smaller deviation from convexity is easier to optimize with gradient-based methods.
+We remark that sensitivity as defined in \citet{JovanovicBBV22} is different to the deviation from convexity, but the two are closely related in that both indicate how difficult it is to optimize a function with gradients.